zygurt/TSM/README.md

   Output audio files are saved in the AudioOut folder as filename_TSM_ratios_FDTSM.wav

+### Functions - Useful MATLAB Functions
+A collection of useful functions for signal processing in MATLAB

+**Functions**
+  - Checking_script.m is a script for checking functions and scripts in this repository.
+  - LinSpectrogram.m plots a dual column latex paper suitable spectrogram with a linear frequency axis.
+  - LogSpectrogram.m plots a dual column latex paper suitable spectrogram with a logarithmic frequency axis.
+  - crosscorr_t.m computes the normalised time domain cross correlation between 2 vectors
+  - find_peaks.m finds the peaks in a vector with the qualifying factors proposed by Laroche and Dolson.
+  - find_peaks_log.m finds the peaks in a vector with the qualifying factors proposed by Karrer, Lee and Borchers.
+  - maxcrosscorrlag.m computes the lag for maximum cross-correlation between two vectors.
+  - previous_peak.m finds the location of the related peak in a previous vector.
+Proposed by Laroche and Dolson.
+  - previous_peak_heuristic.m finds the location of the related peak in the previous vector while considering the distance between the current and previous peak location.
+Proposed by Karrer, Lee and Borchers.
+  - st_balance.m computes frame and file stereo balance of a stereo signal.
+  - st_phase_coherence.m computes frame and file stereo phase coherence of a stereo signal.
+  - st_width.m computes frame and file stereo width of a stereo signal.

+### N_Channel - N Channel Phase Vocoder Based Implementations
+A collection of Phase Vocoder based Time Scale Modification Implementations.
+Easch channel is processed individually, with no regard for relationships between channels.

+**N_Channel files:**
+  - PL_PV.m contains Identity Phase Locking and Scaled Phase Locking Phase Vocoders proposed by Laroche and Dolson.
+  - PV.m contains a base Phase Vocoder proposed by Portnoff
+  - Phavorit.m contains the PhaVoRIT: A Phase Vocoder for Real-Time Interactive Time-Stretching (Karrer, Lee and Borchers) without silent passage phase reset.

 ### Stereo - Stereo Phase Vocoder Implementations
 A collection of published and unpublished implementations of stereo TSM using the phase vocoder.